 Why the Guru Model Fails in DACH

-The American consulting culture — which dominates global business media — operates on a different model.
-It is personality-driven, aspirational, and often loud.
+The American consulting culture - which dominates global business media - operates on a different model.
+It's personality-driven, aspirational, and often loud.
 “I made EUR 1 million in 90 days and you can too.”
 Stages, spotlights, superlatives.

 This model works in cultures where self-promotion is accepted and even expected.
 It fails in DACH for three specific reasons:

 1. Distrust of self-promotion.
 In Austrian business culture, excessive self-promotion signals insecurity, not confidence.
-The reaction to “I am the best marketing consultant in Austria” is not admiration — it is suspicion.
-The best marketing consultant in Austria would not need to say it.
+The reaction to “I'm the best marketing consultant in Austria” is not admiration - it's suspicion.
+The best marketing consultant in Austria wouldn't need to say it.

 2. Skepticism toward promises.
 “10x your revenue” and “change your life in 30 days” trigger the Austrian skepticism reflex.
 DACH business people have a finely tuned detector for exaggeration.
 The bigger the promise, the less they trust it.

 3. Preference for proof over personality.
 DACH clients want to see your methodology, your case studies, your process.
 Not your personality, your energy, or your stage presence.
-The question is not “do I like this person?” but “does this person know what they are doing?”
+The question isn't “do I like this person?” but “does this person know what they're doing?”

 I saw this play out repeatedly during my consulting years.
-The engagements that succeeded were the ones where I led with structure — “here is the process, here are the tools, here is what we will measure.”
+The engagements that succeeded were the ones where I led with structure - “here's the process, here are the tools, here's what we will measure.”
 The pitches that failed were the ones where I tried to sell a vision without a framework to back it.

 Building a Fachberater Identity: The Practical Steps